rohit-ambre/superduperdb-website/pitch.md

 - Data ingestion and processing is no longer required
 - AI models can perform entirely new operations by having access to all data
-- AI can handle new incoming data point and streaming
+- AI can handle new incoming data and streaming

 ---